airman604/Hack-the-Gibson-with-Metasploit/README.md

 ### Notes
 * Although the authors of this workshop have tested the lab in VirtualBox, the attendees must be prepared to troubleshoot their virtual environment incase there are issues.
 Help will be provided.
-* There might poor or absence of internet connectivity during the workshop.
+* There might poor or absence of Internet connectivity during the workshop.
 Please download the necessary applications and files before the workshop.